RosarioDavi/room45/README.md

 An app to help job seekers and recuriters connect and help the process of searching for the right candidate and job.

 ## Authors and acknowledgment
-Rosario Davi and John Kim (Woojae)
+Rosario Davi, John Kim (Woojae) and Kyle DiJoseph

 ## Important Note
 Much of this project was done live coding together.